parodos-dev/parodos/services/README.md

 ```

 This will build the dependencies and install them into your local mvn directory.
 This last part is important as the Parodos 'workflow-engine' is not in Maven Central.
-If you wish to use it in a project like the simple-workflow-example-infrastructure-service, you will need to build it locally.
+If you wish to use it in a project like the workflow-examples, you will need to build it locally.